 My work has received awards from several sections of the American Sociological Association (Organizations, Occupations and Work; Sociology of Education; and Emotions) and is published in Sociology of Education, Sociological Forum, Symbolic Interaction, and Du Bois Review.
 I have co-authored pieces with Annette Lareau (University of Pennsylvania) and Elliot Weininger (SUNY Brockport) that appear in Teachers College Record, The New York Times, The Hechinger Report, and Social Class and Changing Families in an Unequal America (Stanford University Press, edited by Marcia Carlson and Paula England).

-To read about my publications, click the links above or the titles in the list to the left.
-To learn more about my projects, read below.
+To read about my publications, click the links above or “Publications” in the menu to the left.
+To learn more about my projects, continue reading below.

 Launch: Preparation for Upward Social Mobility